-The Library tiles are located below the Sound Type and Character Filters and display all your available KONTAKT libraries and custom content.
-Clicking a Library Tile highlights the selected library and filters the Results list down to its relevant presets.
+The Library tiles are located below the Sound Type and Character Filters and display all your available Kontakt libraries and custom content.
+Clicking a Product tile highlights the selected library and filters the Results list down to its relevant presets.
 You can further refine your search using the Sound Type and Character Filters, as well as the Search field.